KamilD88/my-project/README.md

 some noob java code

 Hello,
-I just startin learn how to write in java, I will put some code here.
+I just start learn how to write in java, I will put some code here.